nstutelberg/Projects/README.md

    Looking into the AIC confirmed that the variables

    **Log Transformation** -
    Took the natural log of both Sale Price and Days Since IPO.
 For Sale Price, there are sneakers that resold for $1,000+ before their mass release, and then went down to $250 months later, so the log is used here to more easily view the distribution when there is this much variability in the price.
 Took the natural log of Days Since IPO since the difference in the first 10-20 days since IPO are significant for the change in price, but once the days are in the hundreds, each additional day is less impactful.
 Use log to capture this assumption on diminishing returns.
+In order to interpret the coefficients, I used exponentiated regression coefficients since exponentiation is the inverse of the log function.